An overview of REA's complaints process

 A CAC is made up of three people appointed by REA: a lawyer, a real estate industry member and a person with experience in working with consumer interests.

-If we refer a complaint about your conduct to a CAC we will email you a copy of the complaint.
-You may want to speak to your manager or a lawyer and have them involved in the process, but you don’t have to.
+If we refer a complaint to a CAC we will email the agent a copy of the complaint.

 What does a CAC do?

 When a CAC receives a complaint, it will decide whether to inquire into the complaint.
 If the CAC decides not to inquire, it will send you and the agent a written decision saying this and the reasons for that decision.
 This will be the end of the complaint process unless you or the agent appeals the decision to the Disciplinary Tribunal.